Waitrose Interview Questions

 • Waitrose competitors are Tesco, Morrisons, Marks and Spencer, ALDI, and ASDA.

-• DO-RIGHT: We act with integrity and use our judgement to do the right thing.
+• DO-RIGHT: We act with integrity and use our judgment to do the right thing.

 • ALL OR NOTHING: We put everything we have into everything we do.